 At high altitudes, the engine's carburetor, governor (if so equipped), and any other parts that control the fuel-air ratio will need to be adjusted by a qualified mechanic to allow efficient high-altitude use and to prevent damage to the engine and any other devices used with this product.
 The fuel system on this engine may be influenced by operation at higher altitudes.
 Proper operation can be ensured by installing an altitude kit at altitudes higher than 3000 ft. above sea level.
 At elevations above 8000 ft, the engine may experience decreased performance, even with the proper main jet.
 Operating this engine without the proper altitude kit installed may increase the engine's emissions and decrease fuel economy and performance.
 The kit should be installed by a qualified mechanic.

-- 1. Turn off the engine.
+- Turn off the engine.

 - Close the fuel valve.

 - 3. Place a bowl under the fuel cup to catch any spilled fuel.

-- 4. Unthread the bolt holding the fuel cup.

 CAUTION!
 Carburetor bowl may have gas in it which will leak upon removing the bolt.